csuermann/node-red-contrib-virtual-smart-home/readme.md

   - Blinds
   - Garage Door Opener
 - no separate account needed.
 Just link your existing Amazon account.
-- new virtual devices can simply be draged onto the Node-RED canvas and will proactively be discovered by Alexa.
+- new virtual devices can simply be dragged onto the Node-RED canvas and will proactively be discovered by Alexa.
 No need to ask Alexa to discover devices.
 - devices that are no longer needed can be removed from Alexa via the Node-RED editor.